Former executive sues public service union for close to $1M | CBC News

 A former top executive at the Professional Institute of the Public Service of Canada (PIPSC) is suing the federal union for wrongful dismissal, Radio-Canada has learned.

-Edward Gillis, the former chief operating officer (COO) and senior executive of PIPSC, is seeking hundreds of thousands of dollars in damages in a lawsuit set against a backdrop of tensions with the union's president.
+Edward Gillis, the former chief operating officer (COO) of PIPSC, is seeking hundreds of thousands of dollars in damages in a lawsuit set against a backdrop of tensions with the union's president.

 Gillis worked for the public service union, the second largest in the country, from 1999 until June 2022.